fs-c/maniac/README.md

 The `-r` switch enables replays, meaning that, after the end of the current map has been reached, `maniac` will restart the current map and play it again.

-To simulate human progression, `-r` accepts a delta that will be subtracted from the current delay at every replay.
+To (very crudely) simulate human progression, `-r` accepts a value that will be subtracted from the current humanization level at every replay.

 ## Compilation